graphql-aspnet/graphql-aspnet.github.io/docs/server-extensions/multipart-requests.md

 mpOptions.RequestMode = MultipartRequestMode.Default;
 ```

-A bitwise flag enumeration that controls which actions the multi-part request extension.
+A bitwise flag enumeration that controls which parts of the multi-part request extension are enabled.
 By default, both batch queries and file uploads are enabled.

 | Option | Description |
 | ------------- | ----------------- |